EPMatt/awesome-ha-blueprints/blueprints/automation/ikea_e1524_e1810_universal/README.md

 ### Light control with brightness and color temperature control

+The following example allows to toggle on or off, control brightness and set color temperature on a generic light with variable white spectrum.

 ```yaml
 alias: IKEA E1524/E1810 5-button Remote - Light Control
 description: Control a Light with an IKEA E1524/E1810 remote